Sarreguemines

 It is the seat of an arrondissement and a canton.
-At the 2013 France census, the town's population was 21,572.
-The inhabitants of the commune are known as Sarregueminois and Sarregueminoises.
+As of 2020, the town's population was 20,555.
+The inhabitants of the commune are known as Sarregueminois and Sarregueminoises in French.

 Geography

-Sarreguemines, whose name is a French spelling of the name in local Lorraine-German dialect "Saargemin", meaning "confluence into the Saar", is located at the confluence of the Blies and the Saar, 79 km east of Metz, 107 km northwest of Strasbourg by rail, and at the junction of the lines to Trier and Sarrebourg.
+Sarreguemines, whose name is a French spelling of the name in local Lorraine-German dialect Saargemin, meaning "confluence into the Saar", is located at the confluence of the Blies and the Saar, 79 km east of Metz, 107 km northwest of Strasbourg by rail, and at the junction of the lines to Trier and Sarrebourg.
 Sarreguemines station has rail connections to Strasbourg, Saarbrücken and Metz.
 Traditionally Sarreguemines was the head of river navigation on the Saar, its importance being a depot where boats were unloaded.

 Population

 Administration

 Sarreguemines was, from 1985 to 2015, the seat of two cantons: